log-Mike/RL-WAPI/readme.md

-**Resource Lock Web API** is a program that will perform automatic distribution of resources and can be integrated into Lockheed Martin’s team’s CI/CD pipeline.
-In addition, a web application that will be used to view resource availability, and manually free and assign resources.
+**Resource Lock Web API** is a program that performs automatic distribution of resources and is integrated into Lockheed Martin’s team’s CI/CD pipeline.
+In addition, a web application that is used to view resource availability, and manually free and assign resources.

-# To run the current version
+# To run
-- Clone the git repo
-- Navigate into the directory

-	`cd CG-RLWAPI`

-- Make a virtual environment using `venv` like such:

-	`python -m venv virt`

-- Activate the virtual environment using activate located in `virt\Scripts` or `virt/bin` like such:

-	`virt\Scripts\activate`

-	`virt\Scripts\Activate.ps1`

-    or

-	`source virt/bin/activate`

-- Install the required packages into the virtual environment:

-	`pip install -r requirements.txt`
+- Set  up an [LDAP](#ldap-authentication) implementation

  - Set up the configuration file

      `config.py`

-          should be a python file: config.py:

           MYSQL_HOST = "sql_db_host"
           MYSQL_USER = "sql_db_user"